 The Divinity School officially opened on August 19, 1996, offering elective courses until the beginning of the formal curriculum and the Charter Class.
 Thirty-five founding students plus those who enrolled in the fall of 1997 constituted the Charter Class of eighty-four students.
-To date, approximately 150 students are enrolled in any given year and alumni now number over 698.
+To date, approximately 150 students are enrolled in any given year and alumni now number 793.

 Building on the heritage and reputation of Campbell as an outstanding Christian liberal arts university, the Divinity School seeks to educate Christian ministers who are intellectually prepared, spiritually mature, and capable of inspiring and leading churches to fulfill their unique role in the world.
 The mission of the Campbell University Divinity School is to provide theological education that is Christ-centered, Bible-based, and Ministry-focused.
-We build on this mission through ties to the Baptist State Convention of North Carolina and to the Cooperative Baptist Fellowship.